xingren23/ComfyFlowApp/README.md

 - Users don't need to know how to set up ComfyUI workflows.
 - Users don't need to understand Python installation requirements.

-ComfyFlowApp helps application developers make these complexities transparent to users, who can use it like any other regular application.
+**In summary, ComfyFlowApp helps application developers make these complexities transparent to users, who can use it like any other regular application.**

-**In summary, if you want to share workflows developed in ComfyUI with other users, choosing ComfyFlowApp is the right choice.**

 ### How Does ComfyFlowApp Work?